jonathonklem/help.managememberships.com/docs/calendar/resources.md

 ## 📊 Overview Table

 The table shows all resource entries configured for your subdomain.
+You can:

+- **Sort** by name, price, days available, and active status
+- **Reorder** resources using drag-and-drop to customize their display order

 | Column            | Description |
 |-------------------|-------------|